Nuclear Astrophysics & Physics Lab

 Equation of State of Neutron Stars

-Deciphering the fundamental question: what are neutron stars composed of?
-We investigate exotic dense matter at nuclear densities using relativistic mean-field models and observational constraints from LIGO, NICER, and pulsar timing.
+Deciphering dense matter at nuclear densities using relativistic mean-field models and observational constraints from LIGO, NICER, and pulsar timing.

 🔮